 These gorgeous grass lawns are resilient to California climate extremes and can handle a little soccer (without the cleats)!
 Mow them like a conventional lawn.
 Or, when left long, native bentgrass becomes a mix of greens and browns after its first few years.
 When mown close it will brown out in sections in high summer heat if watering is reduced.
 Yet Bentgrass quickly greens up when the weather cools.

 Water thoroughly within 30-60 minutes of laying out sod.
 First 10-14 days: Water daily until the corners of the sod resist pulling when you try to lift them.
 Hooray you're rooted!
 After your sod passes the "pull test" you may begin to walk lightly on it and cut back watering to every other day.
 After 45-60 days: Water at %50 of conventional sod rates for your climate zone.
 You can begin to use more regularly 30 days after install and freely at 45-60.

-Mowing: Mow on a regular schedule to 2-6" as desired (2" heights are suitable but may require additional watering).
+Mow on a regular biweekly schedule to 2-6" as desired (4-6" heights are best for water savings.
 Or let it grow to its natural 12-16" height for the first year.
 Then start mowing the following season to renew growth for the freshest look.
-If you want to keep it long like a meadow, over-seeding every 2 years is recommended.
+If you want to keep it long like a meadow, over-seeding every 3-5 years is recommended for the most verdancy.